-Great Coum via Gragareth is a long, lonely walk over a high grassy ridge returning via the pretty Leck Valley.
+Great Coum and Gragareth are two of the ‘Dales 30’ accessed via a long and lonely walk across some remote moorland.
+However following the wide grassy ridge brings many rewards as does the high start.
 The views over the Howgills and on to the Southern Lakes are very good on a clear day.

 On the first occasion I climbed Great Coum a few years ago from Dent, direct, quick and largely without interest.
 However I really wanted to tackle the full three and a half mile ridge from Gragareth via Great Coum to the viewpoint at Crag Hill.
 It looked like a classic.
 I have always enjoyed high ridge walking whether on flatter, grassy ridges or the rockier ones in the Lakes.
 The Gragareth ridge is certainly long but makes for easy walking.
 As a result there is plenty of time to enjoy the far reaching views.

-I started the walk from the pretty village of Ireby cutting across to Leck Fell House.
-This resulted in my gaining the ridge near the Three Men of Gragareth.
+On my first few visits I started the walk in the small village of Leck and headed up the dead end road leading to the farm at Lech Fell House.
+However in recent years some parking has been created high up on the road shortening the walk considerably.
+This results in gaining the ridge near the Three Men of Gragareth.
 Interestingly Gragareth is in Lancashire, in fact Lancashire’s highest point.
-However the walk to Great Coum takes you in to Cumbria.
+From there the walk to Great Coum takes you in to Cumbria.
 However both Gragareth and Great Coum are both in the Yorkshire Dales.
 Something to puzzle on.

 Gragareth and Great Coum are 2 of the Dales 30 Mountains

 There is no public right of way off Crag Hill.
 Therefore keep to the north side of the wall as you descend to the valley floor.
-Alternatively you will become stuck behind dry stone walls with no way through. oin the right of way on the valley floor.
+Alternatively you will become stuck behind dry stone walls with no way through Join the right of way on the valley floor.

 I did this today and it was a good challenge!
 Very low cloud though so saw very little in the first half.
 Ended up walking down Forrest Ghyll which results in a very slippy 20ft drop which you can’t get down, the other option being a very tight spider filled cave with an old rope to abseil down, not for the claustrophobic!